 In both stories a variety of layouts are used for the bold, busy double spreads and small photos are incorporated into the illustrations.
 The easy to read text includes dialogue, speech bubbles and (in Bunny Loves to Write) a variety of fonts.

-Bunny Loves to Read – The Story: Buster’s friends ask him to go outside and play with them but he wants to finish reading his book.
-When it starts to rain Buster finds books that will interest each of his friends and they become so engrossed that they want to finish their books before they go outside.
-Once in the garden, their games reflect the themes of the books they have been reading and they ask Buster if they can borrow more.
+Bunny Loves to Read: Buster’s friends ask him to go outside to play but he wants to finish reading his book.
+When it starts to rain Buster finds books that will interest each of his friends and they become so engrossed that they want to finish reading before they go out again.
+In the garden, their games reflect the themes of the books they have read and they ask Buster if they can borrow more!

 Bunny Loves to Write is a fantastic book to use to introduce story writing in a literacy lesson.
 Buster’s notetaking to gain ideas for story writing is not just relevant to children but to any writer.
 It is on a walk to the park and through helping his friends that Buster finds his ideas, Francine’s picnic basket feels like a treasure chest and Max shouting ‘Boo’ gives Buster the idea of adding a scary element to his story.
 The story itself is handwritten in Buster’s notebook with accompanying stick illustrations and I love the way that different handwriting (including mistakes crossed out) is used for each character’s contribution to the story.
 It is a great story to show children how the writing process works and I love the enthusiasm that Buster and his friends show for the process.
 My daughter loves writing stories and now she wants a writing notebook just like Buster!